nubisware/basexjsr223/README.md

 Please check the class AllTests.java for some useful examples on how to use the engine.

-Note for developers: in order to build BaseXJSR223 you need gradle and `gradle build` from inside the projects main root folder will generate the library and execute the tests.
+Note for developers: in order to build BaseXJSR223 you need gradle and `gradle build` from inside the repository's root folder will generate the library and execute the tests.

 [1] http://www.basex.org